 - Comply with the continuing education requirement of 7.5 CEUs annually;

-- Purchase malpractice insurance (strongly recommended, although no longer required);
+- Purchase malpractice insurance (strongly recommended);

 - Provide trainings only when membership status is active;